Zhuohang6/Driving-Distance-Calculator-Many-to-One-/README.md

 # Input Requirements for FullAddressEntry.py:
--Open Excel
+- Open Excel
--Create a new column with the exact name "FullAddress".
+- Create a new column with the exact name "FullAddress".
--Enter full addresses in each row following the format:
+- Enter full addresses in each row following the format:
--Street Address, City, State, ZIP Code, Country
+- Street Address, City, State, ZIP Code, Country
--Save the file as .xlsx
+- Save the file as .xlsx